httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     attribute-name of "Secure", set the cookie's secure-only-flag to true.
     Otherwise, set the cookie's secure-only-flag to false.

+9. If the scheme component of the request-uri does not denote a "secure" protocol (as defined by the user agent), and the cookie's secure-only-flag is true, then abort these steps and ignore the cookie entirely.

-9. If the cookie-attribute-list contains an attribute with an attribute-name of "HttpOnly", set the cookie's http-only-flag to true.
+10. If the cookie-attribute-list contains an attribute with an attribute-name of "HttpOnly", set the cookie's http-only-flag to true.
     Otherwise, set the cookie's http-only-flag to false.

-10. If the cookie was received from a "non-HTTP" API and the cookie's http-only-flag is set, abort these steps and ignore the cookie entirely.
+11. If the cookie was received from a "non-HTTP" API and the cookie's http-only-flag is set, abort these steps and ignore the cookie entirely.

+12. If the cookie's secure-only-flag is not set, and the scheme component of request-uri does not denote a "secure" protocol, then abort these steps and ignore the cookie entirely if the cookie store contains one or more cookies that meet all of the following criteria:

+    1. Their name matches the name of the newly-created cookie.

+    2. Their secure-only-flag is set.

+    3. Their domain domain-matches the domain of the newly-created cookie, or vice-versa.

+    4. The path of the newly-created cookie path-matches the path of the existing cookie.

+    Note: The path comparison is not symmetric, ensuring only that a newly-created, non-secure cookie does not overlay an existing secure cookie, providing some mitigation against cookie-fixing attacks.
+That is, given an existing secure cookie named 'a' with a path of '/login', a non-secure cookie named 'a' could be set for a path of '/' or '/foo', but not for a path of '/login' or '/login/en'.

-11. If the cookie store contains a cookie with the same name, domain, and path as the newly created cookie:
+12. If the cookie store contains a cookie with the same name, domain, and path as the newly-created cookie:

-    1. Let old-cookie be the existing cookie with the same name, domain, and path as the newly created cookie.
+    1. Let old-cookie be the existing cookie with the same name, domain, and path as the newly-created cookie.
 (Notice that this algorithm maintains the invariant that there is at most one such cookie.)

-    2. If the newly created cookie was received from a "non-HTTP" API and the old-cookie's http-only-flag is set, abort these steps and ignore the newly created cookie entirely.
+    2. If the newly-created cookie was received from a "non-HTTP" API and the old-cookie's http-only-flag is set, abort these steps and ignore the newly created cookie entirely.

-    3. Update the creation-time of the newly created cookie to match the creation-time of the old-cookie.
+    3. Update the creation-time of the newly-created cookie to match the creation-time of the old-cookie.

     4. Remove the old-cookie from the cookie store.

-12. Insert the newly created cookie into the cookie store.
+13. Insert the newly-created cookie into the cookie store.

 A cookie is "expired" if the cookie has an expiry date in the past.